 Martyn Ryan (Chairman)

 Martyn is a former Partner and Chief Operating Officer at Genesis Investment Management, having joined them in 1994 after holding positions with Chuo Trust International, Kitcat & Aitken, Morgan Grenfell and Schroder’s.
 A Fellow of the Institute of Chartered Accountants, Martyn is a Director at Cardiff Blues and a former player and administrator with London Welsh RFC.
 He is Chairman of the Welsh Exiles, Chairman of Cardiff RFC and on the board at Cardiff Blues, as well as sitting on the WRU’s Game Policy and Audit Committees.
-In between his commitments to his beloved rugby union, he is also a benefactor of Glamorgan Cricket, a Trustee of the rugby-related charity, Touraid, and, according to his fellow Trustees, after studying for an Executive MBA at Harvard, is clearly now something of an academic learning junkie.
+In between his commitments to his beloved rugby union, he is also a benefactor of Glamorgan Cricket, a Trustee of the rugby-related charity, Touraid, and sits on the board of Welsh National Opera.
 Originally from Penarth, he divides his time between London and Cardiff.

 Richard is the Chairman of M&CSaatchiMerlin.
 He is also Chairman of Surrey Cricket and Oval Events Ltd, Chairman of Debrett’s People of Today and Chairman of the Mama Group PLC, the UK’s largest independent music and live venue and festivals business.
 He sits on the NSPCC Sports & Entertainment board, was a Princess Youth Business Trust mentor for many years and was elected to the Management Board of the England and Wales Cricket Board in 2013.
-Like Matthew and Jason, he rode in both the Cardiff to Oval bike ride in August 2012 and in both of the PCA/Trust Big Bike Rides in October 2013 and October 2015, only injury preventing him from riding in the third one in 2017.
+He rode in the original Trust Cardiff to Oval bike ride in August 2012 and in both of the first two PCA/Trust Big Bike Rides in October 2013 and October 2015, only injury preventing him from riding in the third one in 2017.
 He lives in Wimbledon.